uanderson/bj21/README.md

 ## Demo

 Curious to see our Blackjack game in action?
 Look no further!
-Check out the demo video below to see how the game works and why it's so enjoyable.
-It's time to sit back, relax, and enjoy some Blackjack fun!" 🃏✨
+Check out the demo video below to see how the game works.
+It's time to sit back, relax, and enjoy some Blackjack fun! 🃏✨

 https://github.com/uanderson/bj21/assets/2034724/b8ccad5b-432b-42f1-96b4-336db9b760c3